Registering your business name with the Corporate Affairs Commission (CAC) of Nigeria could be expensive if you involve a third party.

 Just as you did previously, pay via Remita, generate and download your receipt and any other document and print.

-After uploading all the required documents, you’ll be directed to wait for a couple of days for the commission to vet your documents.
+After registering your company, you’ll have to wait for a couple of days for the commission to process your business name registration.

 If it was your wish to know how to register your business name with CAC in Nigeria, I hope this guide would be of great help to you.